GarethAusten/ShenanAIGans/README.md

-# AI Agents - Just for the craic
+# AI Agents

+Simple and fun agents primarily for research and learning.

+## Agents in the repo

+1. RugbyPunditCrew